Virginia Sherborne MBACP (Accred.)

 My first area of special training was at Cruse Bereavement Care.
 After seeing adult clients for a couple of years, I was invited to train to support bereaved children and young people.
 Eventually I joined the Cruse Trainers’ Register and helped to train other volunteers.
 The age range of bereaved people I have worked with spans 6 years old through to 82!

-Many of my clients have arrived wanting to talk about parenting, as this is one of my specialist areas.
+Many clients have arrived wanting to talk about parenting, as this is one of my specialist areas.
 When my son was born in the early nineties, I realised I wanting to be more confident about parenting, so I went on a PET (Parent Effectiveness Training) course.
 This style of parenting totally matched my own values, and in 2003 I completed the training to become a PET facilitator.
 Since then I have passed on this valuable learning both to groups and to individuals.

 In 2011 I completed the Foundation Course in Art Therapy run by Sheffield NHS trust.
 This gave me extra insight and skills in helping clients express themselves using creative methods, and I always have art materials available for any clients who feel comfortable or curious about working in this way.